Table of Contents

 The University assumes no responsibility for the theft, destruction, or loss of property belonging to, or in the custody of, a student.
 Students are encouraged to carry their own personal property insurance and to always lock their doors.

 The University reserves the right to enter a student’s room for the purpose of maintenance, inspections, students’ health or safety, or inclement weather.
 A student requesting work done to their room grants the right of entry to the necessary personnel.
 Additionally, designated University officials may enter a student’s room when there is reason to believe a violation of University policy is taking place, as well as for reasons of search and seizure of illegal possessions within the student’s room or on their person.

 In an effort to reduce circuit overloading, potential fire hazards, and insurance obligations, the types of electrical appliances allowed are limited to UL approved equipment.
-The items not allowed to be used or stored in the rooms include, but are not limited to, air fryers, crockpots, electric blankets, electric skillets, halogen/lava lamps, hot plates, grills (including propane tanks), multiple outlet converters, rice cookers, space heaters, toasters, window air condition units, and anything that is not UL approved.
-Any item with an exposed heating element is also prohibited in the residence hall rooms.
-Refrigerators (5 cubic feet or less) and microwaves (900 watts or less) are allowed.
-Refrigerators and microwaves are limited to one per residential student.
-The defined refrigerators and microwaves are not permitted in University Village bedrooms as the University provides one of each in the kitchen.
-Exceptions may be made by gaining approval from the University Village Resident Director or Residence Life Coordinator.
+The items not allowed to be used in the rooms include, but are not limited to, crockpots, electric blankets, electric skillets, halogen lamps, hot plates, grills (including propane tanks), multiple outlet converters, rice cookers, space heaters, toasters, window air condition units, and anything that is not UL approved.
+Refrigerators (5 cubic feet or less) and microwaves (900 watt or less) are allowed.

 Small kitchen appliances are allowed in the kitchens of University Village.